Nolan Gorman Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.86).

-- Guardians pitchers combine to surrender 50 home runs (one per game), the seventh-fewest in the league.
+- Guardians pitchers combine to allow 50 home runs (one per game), the seventh-fewest in baseball.

+- Bibee (1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched) gets the start for the Guardians, his sixth of the season.

-- The right-hander last pitched on Sunday against the New York Mets, when he tossed eight innings, allowing two earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the New York Mets, when he went six innings, allowing two earned runs while giving up seven hits.

+- In five games this season, the 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.